KitronikLtd/pxt-kitronik-smart-greenhouse/a_VisualThermometerTutorial.md

 ![Adding else if statements](https://KitronikLtd.github.io/pxt-kitronik-smart-greenhouse/assets/visual-thermometer-adding-if-else.gif)

 ### Step 4
 There are 3 status LEDs, so it makes sense to have 3 temperature 'zones' - cold, ideal and hot.
 For plants, 20-30°C is a good growing temperature, so that can be the 'Ideal' range.
-For 'Cold', less than 20°C, an for 'Hot', greater than 30°C.
+For 'Cold', less than 20°C, and for 'Hot', greater than 30°C.
 In the first ``||logic:if||`` statement, check whether ``||variables:temperature||`` is less than 20.
 In the second statement, check whether ``||variables:temperature||`` is greater than or equal to 20 ``||logic:and||`` less than or equal to 30.
 Finally, in the third statement, check whether ``||variables:temperature||`` is greater than 30.

 #### ~ tutorialhint